AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-7-frontiers.md

 That pipeline can encounter three fundamentally different obstacles:

-1. **Exist:** Can we choose a network whose predictions and certified bounds approximate the behavior we want as closely as needed?
+1. **Existence:** Can we choose a network whose predictions and certified bounds approximate the behavior we want as closely as needed?
-2. **Find:** Can a training algorithm reach accurate and certifiable weights?
+2. **Training:** Can a training algorithm reach accurate and certifiable weights?
-3. **Prove:** For a fixed network, can a verifier recover the relationships needed to prove its exact output bounds?
+3. **Proof:** For a fixed network, can a verifier recover the relationships needed to prove its exact output bounds?

-The first and third questions are especially easy to conflate.
+Existence and proof are especially easy to conflate.
 The existence question lets us choose a suitable network and an arbitrarily small positive error tolerance.
 The proof question keeps the network fixed and asks for exact bounds.
-Training sits between them: a useful network may exist even when optimization cannot find it.
+Training connects them: a useful network may exist even when optimization cannot find it.

-Each question also challenges a plausible intuition.
+These questions also challenge plausible intuitions.
 IBP looks too coarse to support both accurate predictions and arbitrarily precise interval bounds.
 A tighter bound seems like it should provide a better training objective.
 The tightest possible relaxation of every ReLU seems like it should be enough to